-- -a startup, by being in an innovative and uncertain environment, will have several changes during its product development, that is, software requirements will be volatile; - -the team must respond quickly to cope with customers expectations and competitors; - ---since it is common to startups have inexperienced teams, it could be tempting to not follow any methodologies nor principle and just do what each member wants.
+- -A startup, by being in an innovative and uncertain environment, will have several changes during its product development, that is, software requirements will be volatile; - -the team must respond quickly to cope with customers expectations and competitors; - -several startups have inexperienced teams, so it could be tempting to not follow any methodologies nor principle and just do what each member wants.

 Solution.
 Develop an agile mindset within your company, use agile practices.
 Agile methodologies, like XP, Scrum, Crystal and others, emerged from the criticism over traditional software management methodologies.
-As stated by Highsmith and Cockburn [Highsmith and Cockburn 2001], "agility, ultimately, is about creating and responding to change".
+As stated by Highsmith and Cockburn [2001], "agility, ultimately, is about creating and responding to change".
 In 2001, a group of authors of these new methodologies and others important figures in the area got together and wrote the Agile Manifesto [Beck et al. 2001], based on the following principles:

-- Individuals and interactions over processes and tools: cumbersome processes and tools could slow down responses to changes, prefer improve interactions between members and teams to favor creativity and speed. - Working software over comprehensive documentation: through working software, your startup will be trusted by stakeholders like customers and investors (that is very important to a young company) and documentation will not bring this and will slow down software development. - Customer collaboration over contract negotiation: for a software startup, most of the time, customer collaboration is made through the analysis of software use but it can also use interviews or questionnaires.
+Individuals and interactions over processes and tools: cumbersome processes and tools could slow down responses to changes, prefer improve interactions between members and teams to favor creativity and speed.

+Working software over comprehensive documentation: through working software, your startup will be trusted by stakeholders like customers and investors (that is very important to a young company) and a cumbersome documentation will not bring this and will slow down software development.
+Prefer a lighter documentation covering only architecture and software major points.

+Customer collaboration over contract negotiation: for a software startup, most of the time, customer collaboration is made through the analysis of software use but it can also use interviews or surveys.